unejamardiani/strim/README.md

 ## Playlist fetching and CORS

-Some playlist hosts do not send CORS headers, which blocks direct browser fetches. strim will automatically retry through lightweight public CORS proxies (isomorphic-git and AllOrigins) if a direct request fails.
+Some playlist hosts do not send CORS headers, which blocks direct browser fetches. strim will automatically retry through lightweight public CORS proxies (isomorphic-git, AllOrigins, and corsproxy.io) if a direct request fails.
 If a host also blocks those proxies, paste the playlist text into the app instead.

+### HTTPS page loading HTTP playlists

+When the app is served over HTTPS (e.g., GitHub Codespaces), browsers will block plain-HTTP playlist URLs as mixed content. strim detects this and skips the blocked direct request, retrying through the proxies listed above.
+If your provider blocks the proxies too, download the playlist and paste the text into the app.